arup-group/gelato/README.md

 -o /path/to/gelato-outputs/my-model/kpi
 ```

-We recommend using MATSim's output config file wherever possible.
+We recommend using MATSim's output config file for the `-mc` parameter wherever
+possible.

+Gelato will read in MATSim's output files and generate a number of output
+files in the directory you specified via `-o`.

 # The KPIs